Adventurer breaks Europe cycle record

 An extreme adventurer says he has set a new world record for the fastest crossing of Europe by bicycle.

-The bearded athlete set off on 16 April and took 24 days, 18 hours and 39 minutes to complete the journey.

-The 37-year-old said he was "relieved" to have finished.
+The bearded athlete, who set off on 16 April, said he was "relieved" to have finished.
 "It was the most intense three weeks of my life."

 The previous record of 25 days, 3 hours and 38 minutes was set last year by German rider Jonas Deichmann.